Home

 Tween Allowance:

 A tween allowance can be challenging - just as raising a tween can be challenging!
 They are starting to have more freedom on their everyday life.
-And, their allowances should follow.
+And, their allowances should change from the kids' allowance they were getting.

 • Their own entertainment.
-This is what is done outside of the family.
-Kids shouldn't have to pay for their admission to the movie if it's a family night out, for instance.
-But they can be expected to pay for the video games with their friends after school or at the pizza place.
+This is for activities that are not done with the family.
+Tweens shouldn't have to pay for their admission to the movie if it's a family night out, for instance.
+But they can be expected to pay for the video games with their friends after school or at the pizza place out of their youth allowance.

-• All the discretionary expenses they had to pay for when they were younger.
+• All the discretionary expenses they had to pay for when they were younger out of their kids' allowance.

-Remember, as you set the allowance rate, don't look at what the kids would like to spend.
+Remember, as you set tween allowances, don't look at what the kids would like to spend.
 That may be more than you are willing to pay - and maybe even more than you actually do now.
-Instead, look at what is reasonable and base it on tween activities.
+Instead, look at what is reasonable and base it on their tween activities.
 (If you need a refresher on the allowance basics, click here.)

-When looking at activities and their cost, look at a typical week.
-If the child is allowed to stop one day each week at the local convenience store to get a snack, then figure out how much that snack should cost and add it in.
-If they attend the weekly football game or an equivalent, figure a cost for that (admission, snack, etc.) and include it on the list.
+When looking at activities and the related cost, start with a typical week.
+If your preteen is allowed to stop one day each week at the local convenience store to get a snack, then figure out how much that snack should cost and add it in.
+If he attends the weekly football game or an equivalent, include that cost (admission, snack, etc.) as well so it gets considered in the youth allowance total.

 Got a tween that's ready for more responsibility - whether because of their maturity or because they are finally a teen?
 Move on up to our allowances for teens page.